 To help you incorporate more about the gulags and the history of Soviet Russia into your course, here are a few online resources that can get you started.

 The first item on our list is an impressive, hi-tech resource: a virtual gulag.

 The virtual gulag is an interactive world, similar in many ways to modern video games.
 It's 3 dimensional, and you walk through the world exploring a gulag camp in Soviet Russia.
 Games like this are a great way to make civics and social studies more engaging.

 Spread throughout this virtual world are sign posts, similar to what you'd find at a museum, describing different parts of the camp.
 Through your exploration, you'll learn about rations, work, living spaces, and the types of prisoners in the camp.
 It's a fairly thorough and comprehensive description of the gulag, and it's made all the more impressive by the physical environment that you're moving through as you learn.

 It's not a perfect tool.
 For example, there's little interaction in this "interactive" and immersive game world.
+I would say that it's more about exploring.
 But it's definitely worth a look.
-You can read more about the virtual Gulag and find a link to download it here.

 Gulag History: A Gulag Museum

 The next item on our list is a website related to a museum in Russia: Gulag History.
 The website is produced by a group at George Mason University, but it centers around information exhibited at a museum about gulags in Perm, Russia.